 Cost: $16.40 per site (bulk discount)

 “Mass Article Marketing” is not the name of this strategy – it doesn’t actually have a name.
-You can find this link building service over at the Traffic Planet forum, where it is has been available for nearly six months.
+You can find this link building service over at the Traffic Planet forum, where it is has been available for nearly six months (edit 23rd May 2013: this service is no longer available).
 My sincere thanks go to Tory McBroom for introducing me to it.

 Here is a breakdown of the service, in a nutshell: